-Second Annual Ralph Schrager Memorial Golf Tournament Will be October 15, 2018 at the Commonwealth National Golf Club in Horsham, PA
+Second Annual Ralph Schrager Memorial Golf Tournament was on October 15, 2018 at the Commonwealth National Golf Club in Horsham, PA

 An avid golfer and dedicated neonatologist, Dr. Ralph Schrager always dreamed of a way to help babies while playing golf at the same time.
 Thank you for everyone who made this a wonderful event.
 All proceeds benefit Abington Hospital NICU babies & their families.
 CLICK HERE for pictures from the event.